emreusun/Rock-Paper-Scissors-Game/README.md

-# Virtual Rock Paper Scissors Game!
+# Emra Usun's Virtual Rock Paper Scissors Game!

 A virtual version of rock paper scissors!
 Two players compete by choosing an option and comparing their choices.
 The game is win, lose, or draw - the loser loses a life.
 Keep playing until one player has no lives left to live.
 ## Project Roadmap File